 Add the ranch dressing mix, black pepper, and seasoned salt and stir.
 Fold in the bacon bits, half of the cheddar cheese and the Parmesan cheese.

 Smooth the mixture down and sprinkle the rest of the cheddar cheese on top.
+I sometimes also put a little of the bacon on top.
 If you are baking in a casserole dish, you will need a two quart dish sprayed with cooking spray.
 Place in a preheated 350 degree oven for 25 -30 minutes or until the cheese is melted and just starting to brown.

 It should be hot and bubbly when you remove it from the oven.
-You can garnish the top with some chives or sliced green onions at this point.
+You can garnish the top with some more bacon, chives or sliced green onions at this point.